aumcintyre/Work-Day-Scheduler/README.md

 ## My Experience

 This was actually a pretty straightforward challenge.
-Referencing some of the correct variables tripped me up a few times, but overall I reallly like the way jquery functions.
-This challenge also allowed me to work on just one piece at a time, and then once those pieces were working, I could just copy/paste and reassign the correct variables
+Referencing some of the correct variables tripped me up a few times, but overall I really like the way jquery functions.
+This challenge also allowed me to work on just one piece at a time, and then once those pieces were working, I could just copy/paste and reassign the correct variables.
+Overall, this challenge has given me more confidence to use jquery whenever I can.

 ## Credit